zenmesh/helm-charts/charts/zen-suite/README.md

 Each component chart manages its own CRDs.
 The suite chart does not duplicate CRDs - they are installed as part of each component's chart.

+**Observation CRD**: The Observation CRD can be installed via the suite chart using `zenWatcher.observationsCrd.enabled=true`.
+This uses the `zen-observations-crds` subchart for explicit CRD management.

 CRDs are installed in the following order:
 1. zen-lock CRDs
 2. zen-flow CRDs
 3. zen-gc CRDs
 4. zen-watcher CRDs
+5. Observation CRD (if `zenWatcher.observationsCrd.enabled=true`)

 ## Production Recommendations